-A Registry could provide both aggregate and expanded per-TN data based on aggregate input
+Registry Supporting Both Aggregate and Expanded per-TN Routing Data

-In this hybrid case, as discussed as part of Section 7.1 above, the aggregate input would map a NANP construct to a SIP URI rather than a set of IP addresses.
-Bilateral negotiation would then provide URI to IP address mapping.
-The Registry would retain the aggregate input, however, and make it available to SPs that prefer aggregate input via an interface to be defined.
+In this case, the aggregate input would map a NANP construct to a SIP URI rather than a set of IP addresses (as discussed in Section 6.1 above).
+Bilateral negotiation would then provide the URI to IP address mappings.
+A Registry could retain this aggregate input, and make it available to SPs that prefer aggregate input via an interface to be defined.
+It could also expand this aggregate input and make it available to SPs that prefer per-TN data.

-Editor’s Note: The text as shown has not been agreed for inclusion yet and it is anticipated that a future contribution will be developed to include the 3 processes of a framework; provisioning, distribution and routing

 Using the Industry NPAC For Expanded per-TN Routing Data

 Overview